saketh-n/minerva-ui/README.md

-# Military Message Log
+# Minerva UI

-A real-time message logging system that displays military-style messages with vehicle types, call signs, and mission status updates.
-The system consists of a Python WebSocket server that emits messages and a React frontend that displays them in real-time.
+A real-time military message logging system that displays messages with vehicle types, call signs, and mission status updates.
+The application connects to a WebSocket server to receive messages and displays them in a modern, military-style interface with influence analysis metrics.

 ## Features